-Kids ages 5 to 11 will receive a smaller dose; kids aged 12 and older get the same dose as adults.
+Infants and children up to age 11 will receive a smaller dose; kids ages 12 and older get the same dose as adults.
 Additionally, the CDC says children should get the dose that’s right for their age on the day of vaccination; so, if your child is 11 on the day of their vaccination, they would receive a child’s dose.

 My child will be 12 soon, should I wait to get them vaccinated?

 No. Pediatricians say that the kid-sized dose is effective for the age group.

 Pediatric doses of Pfizer-BioNTech, Moderna and Novavax vaccines have been approved for use in children under the Emergency Use Authorization.